daattali/beautiful-jekyll/resources_pages/install_ds_stack_ubuntu.md

 # add TinyTex executables to the path
 export PATH="$HOME/bin:$PATH"
 ```

-Quit your terminal program for these changes to be reflected on your system.
+When you launch a new terminal instance, this directory will have been added to your path (you can check this by running `echo $PATH` in the terminal.

-Next, install the additional LaTeX packages needed for Jupyter by opening terminal and copying the following there press enter:
+Next, install the additional LaTeX packages needed for Jupyter by pasting the following into the new terminal instance and press enter:

 ```
 tlmgr install eurosym \